-Have you tried to help your on-going Achilles pain but found that things aren’t improving?
-This blog explores the top 5 reasons why this might be.
+Have you tried to get rid of your ongoing Achilles pain but found that things aren’t improving?
+Here are the Top 5 reasons why this might be.

-Is there something in your medical history that can play a part?
+Is there something in your medical history that might play a part?

-Have you thought about what activity you do and how you do it?
+Have you thought about what activities you do and how you do them?

 How long have you tried your exercises and activity management for?

 1. Is your diagnosis correct?

 Achilles tendonitis or tendinopathy is the most common reason for ongoing Achilles pain, but sometimes other things may have caused it.
 This link will help you tell if your symptoms fit the textbook picture.